volodymyrhudyma/blog/content/blog/create-a-blog-with-gatsby-and-netlify-cms-in-5-minutes.md

 Are you eager to test adding a new blog post to our CMS?

-Before doing that, let's clean the existing posts that are stored under **content/blog** directory.
+Before doing that, let's clean the existing posts that are stored under **content/blog** directory and push changes to the Github repository.

 Make sure that the directory exists, but is empty and let's add content for a new article: